UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

 [product structure](metric-spaces.dependent-products-metric-spaces.md) over `A`.

 This is the
-{{#concept "metric space of cauchy approximations in a metric space" Agda=metric-space-cauchy-approximations-Metric-Space}}.
+{{#concept "metric space of cauchy approximations" Disambiguation="in a metric space" Agda=metric-space-cauchy-approximations-Metric-Space}}  in a metric space.

 ## Definitions